coatyio/coaty-js/docs/man/developer-guide.md

 ```

 Note that both controllers and the Communication Manager maintain an `identity`
-object of type `Component` that provides metadata of the component, including its `name`,
+object of type `Component` that provides metadata of the component, including
-a unique object ID, etc. By default, these identity objects are advertised when
+its `name`, a unique object ID, etc. By default, these identity objects are
-the components are set up and deadvertised on normal or abnormal termination
+advertised when the components are set up and deadvertised on normal or abnormal
-of a Coaty agent.
+termination of a Coaty agent.
+The communication managers's identity is also
+discoverable (by publishing a Discover event with core type "Component") if and
+only if the identity has been advertised.

 Using the controller and/or communication options, you can opt out
 of de/advertisement by setting `shouldAdvertiseIdentity` to `false`.
 For details, see this [section](#distributed-lifecycle-management).